Maranta leuconeura: Common uses

 M. leuconeura can be grown in planters, hanging baskets, mass planting, and as an edging plant.
 This plant is frequently used in shopping malls.

 Chemistry

 Rosmarinic acid can be found in plants in the family Marantaceae such as Maranta leuconeura.

 Diseases

-Maranta usually experiences minimal insect pest pressure, however, spider mites and mealybugs can be of concern.
+Maranta usually experiences minimal insect pest pressure, however, spider mites and mealybugs can be of significant concern.
 Leaf spot and cucumber mosaic virus are diseases that can occur.
 Root rot can occur in poorly drained soils.